Generative AI at Work: Adherence, Learning, Topic Handling, and Conversational Change

 \subsection{Adherence to AI recommendations}

-We emphasize that the AI tool we study is meant to augment--- rather than replace---human agents.
-The system makes suggestions, but agents may elect to ignore these suggestions entirely.
-In our results above, we estimate intent-to-treat effects, that is how access to the AI tool impacts outcomes regardless of how frequently agents follow its recommendations.
-In this section, we examine how closely agents adhere to AI recommendations, and document the association between adherence and returns to adoption.
+The AI tool we study makes suggestions, but agents are ultimately responsible for what they say to the customer.
+Thus far, our analysis evaluates the effect of AI assistance, irrespective of the frequency with which users adhere to its suggestions.
+Here, we examine how closely agents adhere to AI recommendations, and document the association between adherence and returns to adoption.
+We define ``adherence'' as the proportion of AI suggestions an agent typically adopts.
+The AI company considers an agent to have adhered when they either directly copy the AI's proposed text or manually enter highly similar content.
+To gauge initial adherence, we classify each treated agent into a quintile based on their level of adherence during their first month using the AI tool.

-We measure ``adherence'' starting at the chat level, by calculating the share of AI recommendations that each agent follows.
-Agents are coded as having adhered to a recommendation if they either click to copy the suggested AI text or if they self-input something very similar.
-We then aggregate this to the agent-month level.

-Panel A of Figure \ref{fig:dd_byreceptivity} plots the distribution of average agent-month-level adherence for our post-AI sample, weighted by the log of the number of AI recommendations given to that agent in that month.
-The average adherence rate is 38 percent with an interquartile range of 23 percent to 50 percent: agents frequently ignore recommendations.
-In fact, the share of recommendations followed is similar to the share of other publicly reported numbers for generative AI tools; a study of GitHub Copilot reports that individual developers use 27 to 46 percent of code recommendations \citep{zhao2023}.
-Such behavior could be optimal: the AI model may make incorrect or non-sensical suggestions.
+Panel A of Figure \ref{fig:dd_byreceptivity} shows the distribution of average agent-month-level adherence for our post-AI sample, weighted by the log number of AI recommendations provided to that agent in that month.
+The average adherence rate is 38\%, with an interquartile range of 23\% to 50\%: agents frequently ignore recommendations.
+In fact, the share of recommendations followed is similar to the share of other publicly reported numbers for generative AI tools; a study of GitHub Copilot reports that individual developers use 27\% to 46\% of code recommendations \citep{zhao2023}.
+Such behavior may be appropriate, given that AI models may make incorrect or irrelevant suggestions.
+In Appendix Figure \ref{fig:adherence_decomposed}, we further show that the variation in adherence is similar within locations and teams, indicating that this variation is not driven by some organizational segments being systematically more supportive than others.

-Panel B of Figure \ref{fig:dd_byreceptivity} shows that \textit{returns} to AI model deployment tend to be higher among agents who follow a greater share of recommendations.
-We divide agents into quintiles based on the percent of AI recommendations they follow in the first month of deployment and separately estimate the impact of access to the AI model for each group.
-These estimates control for year-month and agent fixed effects as in Column 5 of Table \ref{tab:dd_main}.
+Panel B of Figure \ref{fig:dd_byreceptivity} shows that \textit{returns} to AI model deployment are higher when agents actually follow recommendations.
+To show this, we divide agents into quintiles based on the share of AI recommendations they follow in the first month of AI access.
+Following Equation \ref{aeq:dd_adherence}, we separately estimate the impact of AI assistance for each group, including year-month, agent and agent tenure fixed effects.